mlynnhuang/Coursera-Getting-Cleaning-Data/README.md

 		sxytraindata<-cbind(xytraindata,subjecttraindat[, 1])
 	5) Add a column name to the newly added column, volunteerid

 	A complete/updated training set was created for train dataset, namely, sxytraindata.
 A test dataset, namely, sxytestdata, was created using the same steps.

-4.Generate a complete dataset combining train set and test set uing row binding in R, e.g.
+4. Generate a complete dataset combining train set and test set uing row binding in R, e.g. alldata<-rbind(sxytraindata,sxytestdata)
-	alldata<-rbind(sxytraindata,sxytestdata)

-5.For extracting the meansurements on the mean and standard deviation for each measurement, I interpret that only those columns containing "mean()" and "std()", I exclude the columns containing "meanFreq" since those are related to the average of the frequencies (not the activity related measurements).
-So I use "-contains

-("meanFreq",ignore.case=FALSE)" in the selection of the subset.
+5. For extracting the meansurements on the mean and standard deviation for each measurement, I interpret that only those columns containing "mean()" and "std()", I exclude the columns containing "meanFreq" since those are related to the average of the frequencies (not the activity related measurements).
+So I use "-contains("meanFreq",ignore.case=FALSE)" in the selection of the subset.

-6.Overal, I am not familiar with the naming conventions in the specific area of research, so I have decided not to change the column names which I extracted from the
+6. Overal, I am not familiar with the naming conventions in the specific area of research, so I have decided not to change the column names which I extracted from the features.txt table.

-features.txt table.
 Some string manipulation can be done if one prefers to do so.
 As a result, the columns I have had for the dataset generated in step 5 is

  [1] "activityid"                  "activityname"
  [3] "volunteerid"                 "tBodyAcc-mean()-X"